neurallayer/roboquant/README.md

 You can find out more at **[roboquant.org](https://roboquant.org)**
 ![roboquant Logo](/docs/roboquant_logo.png)

+Give this repository a star ⭐ if you like the project.

 ## Code sample
 To demonstrate how easy it is to get started, the following code snippet shows all the key ingredients required to back-test a trading strategy: